Norman I. Platnick†

 - Concord College , B.S., 1968

-Dr. Platnick’s current research focuses on the spider family Oonopidae (the goblin spiders).
-He heads a National Science Foundation-funded Planetary Biodiversity Inventory project that aims to complete a global revision of these spiders.
-Over 45 arachnologists in 12 countries are involved in the project.
-Although only about 500 species of these small spiders had been described when the project began, that number is now over 1,000 and we estimate that there are actually about 2,500 species.
-Most of these species have very small geographic ranges and are therefore likely to be highly informative for studying historical biogeography and establishing conservation priorities.
+Dr. Platnick’s research focused on the spider family Oonopidae (the goblin spiders).
+He headed a National Science Foundation-funded Planetary Biodiversity Inventory project, the goal of which was to complete a global revision of these spiders.
+Over 45 arachnologists in 12 countries were involved in the project.
+Although only about 500 species of these small spiders had been described when the project began, that number is now over 1,000.
+It is estimated that about 2,500 species in this family exist.
+The geographic ranges of these species is small.
+Thus, they are likely to be highly informative for studying historical biogeography and establishing conservation priorities.

 Platnick, N. I., and W. J. Gertsch.
 1976.
 The suborders of spiders: A cladistic analysis (Arachnida, Araneae).
 Amer.
 Mus.
 Novitates, no. 2607, pp. 1-15, figs. 1-18.

 Nelson, G., and N. I. Platnick.
 1981.
 Systematics and biogeography: Cladistics and vicariance.
 Columbia University Press, New York, xi + 567 pp.

 Forster, R. R., and N. I. Platnick.
 1985.
 A review of the austral spider family Orsolobidae (Arachnida, Araneae), with notes on the superfamily Dysderoidea.
 Bull.
 Amer.
 Mus.
 Nat.
 Hist., vol. 181, pp. 1-229, figs. 1-889.

 Forster, R. R., N. I. Platnick, and M. R. Gray.
 1987.
 A review of the spider superfamilies Hypochiloidea and Austrochiloidea (Araneae, Araneomorphae).
 Bull.
 Amer.
 Mus.
 Nat.
 Hist., vol. 185, pp. 1-116, figs. 1-400.